Strata of differentials of the second kind, positivity and irreducibility of certain Hurwitz spaces: Introduction

 \begin{restatable}{ex}{exgenuszero} Consider the monodromy group

 that gives a connected degree $d=5$ cover of the projective line by a genus $g=0$ curve.
 Theorem~\ref{Hurwitzgenuszero} implies the associated Hurwitz space is irreducible. \end{restatable}

-\begin{ack} I am grateful to Ana-Maria Castravet, Dawei Chen, Maksym Fedorchuk, Quentin Gendron, Martin M\"{o}ller and Makoto Suwama for various useful discussions related to this circle of ideas.
+\begin{ack} I am grateful to Ana-Maria Castravet, Dawei Chen, Maksym Fedorchuk, Quentin Gendron, Martin M\"{o}ller and Makoto Suwama for various useful discussions related to this circle of ideas and the anonymous referee for invaluable corrections and suggestions.
 The author was supported by the Alexander von Humboldt Foundation during the preparation of this article. \end{ack}